chenzhenghai/GPU_CDT_Refine/README.md

 A 2D CDT Refinement Software on GPU

 * A NVIDIA GPU is required since this project is implemented using CUDA
+* The development environment: Visual Studio 2010 and CUDA 7.5

 Refinement Routine (located in refine.h and refine.cu):
 void GPU_Refine_Quality(